richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 | <a href='funcs/trimend.html' >Trim End Function</a>   | trimend(expr) | Will return the first string parameter removing any white space characters from the right (end) of the string.  |
 | <a href='funcs/trimstart.html' >Trim Start Function</a>   | trimstart(expr) | Will return the first string parameter removing any white space characters from the left (start) of the string. |

+---

-## Date functions
+### Date functions

-The date functions work on (Gregorian) DateTime values, to convert strings, use one of the date() conversion function overloads.
+The following functions work on (Gregorian) DateTime values to add, split and manipulate values.
+To convert strings, use one of the date() conversion function overloads.

 **Note**" When working with the current date time value, it will increase as the document is processed unless it is stored in a <code>var</code> value.